WellSpaceApp/WellSpace/PRIVACY_POLICY.md

 - Send password reset emails when requested by the user

 We do not use personal information for advertising, profiling, marketing, or any commercial purpose.
+WellSpace does not use personal information to create individual profiles for advertising, analytics, or any purpose beyond operating the platform.
 ---

 ## 3. Student Data is Private by Default